Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: Experiments

-By carefully comparing these variants, we gain important insights into the performance of our $L^{2}RIRNet$.
-Comparing V1 with V2, we find that adding a degradation feature vector can improve restoration performance.
-Furthermore, comparing V2 with V3, we discover that the PSNR is increased by 0.41dB.
-This result proves the vital role of our P-Net in extracting degradation information from both bright and dark regions using dual channels, resulting in significant improvement compared to single channels.
-Most importantly, when we compare V3 with V4, we found that adding the FFR-DG module results in a 0.77dB increase in PSNR.
-This result highlights the value of our proposed method, as it demonstrates the importance of adding prior details and Fourier frequency domain information to the restoration process.
-These results demonstrate the effectiveness of each key part of our $L^{2}RIRNet$ architecture and the importance of combining them to achieve state-of-the-art performance.
-Due to limited space, the specific structure of these variants and visible results are provided in the Supplementary Material.
+By carefully comparing these variants, we gain important insights into the performance of our L$^{2}$RIRNet.
+Comparing V1 with V2, we find that adding a degradation representation guidance can improve restoration performance.
+Furthermore, comparing V2 with V3, the PSNR is increased by 0.58 dB.
+This result proves the vital role of our DDR-Net in extracting degradation information from both bright and dark regions using dual channels, resulting in significant improvement compared to single channels.
+Most importantly, when we compare V3 with V4, 0.84dB is increased in PSNR by adding the FDG module.
+This result highlights the value of our proposed model, as it demonstrates the importance of adding prior details and Fourier frequency domain information to the restoration process.
+The V5 increases by 0.57 dB in PSNR over the V4.
+These results demonstrate the effectiveness of each key part of our L$^{2}$RIRNet architecture and the importance of combining them to achieve satisfactory performance.

+\textbf{Effectiveness of the Fourier Detailed Guidance Module.} In Table \ref{xiaorong_fdg}, we present our L$^{2}$RIRNet without detailed image generation (DIG), frequency, and spatial branch.
+All four versions are two-stage training methods.
+We can observe that the DIG module can enhance the performance from 29.56dB/0.8883 to 30.53dB/0.9030, which proves the validity of DIG.
+The FSFE, without frequency and spatial branches, is 30.12dB/0.8953 and 28.69dB/0.8842, separately.

+\textbf{The Benefit of the Dual Degradation Contrastive Loss (DDLoss).} As shown in Table \ref{xiaorong_ddl}, our image-based strategy obtains 30.53dB/0.9030, achieving 2.47dB/0.0268 gains compared to only Restoration-Net.
+Meanwhile, the patch-based contrastive learning loss from DASR \cite{dasr} obtains 27.13dB/0.8542, even lower than only using Restoration-Net 28.06dB/0.8762.
+As shown in Fig. \ref{pdie_1}(a), the patch-based approach may lead to selecting blocks with different degradation representations.
+The incorrectly learned representations will result in an unsatisfactory representation learning network and thus affect the performance of the restoration.

+\textbf{Effectiveness of Forms of Degradation Representation Network.} To validate the enhancement of our DDR-Net, we compare our dual-branch shared version with the dual-branch unshared version.
+Table \ref{xiaorong_share} shows that using a sharing DDR-Net can improve performance and reduce the number of parameters and runtime.